INF2A/Docker-cluster/Docker/README.md

 # Docker
-With this tutorial you can make a container with tomcat and use the helloworldapi.<br/>
+With this tutorial you can make a container(ARM) with tomcat and use the helloworldapi.<br/>

 <h1>Getting started</h1>
 First we make a dockerfile.